C64 1987 Rainbow Arts

 The score is structured around four environments, each receiving a fully realised musical identity.
 The meadow world opens with a pastoral theme in a major key, using long-held sample tones to evoke open space - a deliberate contrast to the enclosed, harmonically dense writing of the Turrican scores.
 The forest world moves into modal territory, with a melody built on the Dorian mode that gives the section a folk-music quality unusual in game compositions of the period.

 The underwater world is the score's centrepiece.
-Here, Hülsbeck employs pitch-modulated samples to simulate the acoustic distortion of sound in water - a technical trick that uses TFMX's envelope controls to produce slow, wavering pitch deviations on held notes.
+Here, Hülsbeck employs pitch-modulated samples to simulate the acoustic distortion of sound in water - TFMX's envelope controls produce slow, wavering pitch deviations on held notes.
 The effect is immediately evocative without being literal.
 The boss encounters, shared across worlds, receive a driving, chromatic theme that deliberately contrasts with the naturalistic writing elsewhere, signalling threat through musical convention while maintaining sonic coherence with the surrounding material.

 N64 1998 Factor 5 / LucasArts